DanZinagri/NicheD20/docs/Classes/Magic/Sorcerer/Sorcerer Bloodlines/Angelic/index.md

 ---
 share: true
-tags: ['Sorcerer-Bloodline', 'Sorcerer']
+tags:
+  - Sorcerer-Bloodline
+  - Sorcerer
-HitDie: 'd8'
+HitDie: d8
-BAB: .75
+BAB: 0.75
 BCB: 1
-tite: Angelic
+title: Angelic
 ---
 Your lineage is that of angels.
 Similar to Nephilim your heritage is that of heavenly beings; but you have learned to draw additional power from this.